Rising U.S. yields cool down stocks

 The gap between 10-year and two-year U.S. yields also reached its widest in nearly three years in anticipation of short-term rates going nowhere.
 [US/]

-Gold, which pays no income and was last down 0.5% on the day, tends to fall when yields rise, and it touched a two-week low on Wednesday.
+Gold, which pays no income and tends to fall when yields rise, touched a two-week low on Wednesday and was last down 0.2% at $1,790.40 per ounce.
 [GOL/]

 The yen is sensitive to U.S. rates because Japanese yields are anchored and higher U.S. returns can attract investment flows out of yen and into dollars.
 It fell to a five-month low against the dollar and has lost 2.7% this year.

-Reporting by Danilo Masoni in Milan and Tom Westbrook in Singapore, additional reporting by Kevin Buckland in Tokyo; editing by Larry King
+Reporting by Danilo Masoni in Milan, additional reporting by Tom Westbrook in Singapore and Kevin Buckland in Tokyo; editing by Larry King

 Our Standards: The Thomson Reuters Trust Principles.